pkic/pkic.org/content/wg/pkimm/charter.md

 - Contributing to the definition of the overall maturity model, including its categories, maturity levels, and assessment process
 - Collaborating on the assessment methodology for maturity model
 - Creating awareness about the PKI maturity model, assessment methodology, its adoption and how to use it
+- Preparing and publishing the deliverables of this Working Group

 Change in activities described in this Working Group Charter must follow the “Decision process” described in this document.